moh-C/LLM-Grader-CSC105/README.md

 `content_checker.py`.
 We need the files to have TASK01-TASK06 formats.
 If there is a problem, dump them into `./Problem`
 If not, dump them into `./Renamed`

+## Step 3
+`smart_renamer.py` sends requests to LLM to rename the names smartly.
+LLM is gpt-4o-mini

+Trick is going back and forth between these 2, with some manual iterations.

+## Step 4
+`main.py` to grade all of the files!